IN THIS SECTIONMISSION STATEMENT MEMORIAL HISTORY DAVID WESTPHALL DOC WESTPHALL AMBUSH OF 5-22-68 THE FOUNDATION THE FOUNDATION BOARD FAQ VOLUNTEERS

 David rejoined the Marines in 1967.
 "At the time he made his decision the United States had 385,000 men in South Vietnam and was irretrievably committed there. ..."

 He viewed this challenge as a task calling for voluntary dedication, and was willing to do his part.
 He wrote: 'My fellow citizens pay the taxes to support me, and I intend to be worth the pay.'
 As matters developed he was to give even his life to earn his pay. " - David's Story: A Casualty of Vietnam.

 David was commissioned in March of 1967.
 Of the 824 candidates who started the course, 573 finished.
 Of these, he ranked eleventh.
 Soon after starting the course he put in for infantry duty in Vietnam.

 Upon arriving in Vietnam, David was assigned to the 1st Battalion, 4th Marines, 3rd Division, with Bravo Company.
 The same Battalion in which he had served as an enlisted man a few years before.
 Now, David was assigned as a platoon leader.

 David was killed in a battle near Con Thien, South Vietnam on May 22, 1968.
-Sixteen U.S. soldiers were killed in the battle.
+Seventeen U.S. soldiers were killed in the battle.
 Read their story here.